-Start with countries like Croatia, Taiwan and New Zealand as these countries not only boast picturesque natural landscapes, but offer a vast range of adrenaline inducing activities to choose from - whether on land, in the sea or up in the sky.
+Start with regions like Croatia, Taiwan and New Zealand as these countries not only boast picturesque natural landscapes, but offer a vast range of adrenaline inducing activities to choose from - whether on land, in the sea or up in the sky.

 With a smaller land area to cover in Croatia and Taiwan, navigation is easier and you’ll be able to explore most of the must-see sights in one trip.

 There is much more to Croatia than its Game of Throne sites.
 So get ready for some of the wildest activities, and most magnificent sights that you have ever set your eyes on.

 Start at Istria and paraglide over the city

 Istria is known as the mini Italy of Croatia

 Istria is known as the mini Italy of Croatia, and is inspired by the close proximity of the two nations.

 Favourable weather conditions in Istria also make it an ideal spot for paragliding – for both beginners and experienced fliers alike.
 The activity will create a perfect opportunity for you to get a bird’s eye view of the beautiful architecture of the Istrian peninsula, and enjoy the city’s scenic natural landscapes.